wandering-meditations/library/content/Essays/Poems.md

 And I only ask that *You* guide me, if you would.

 *inspiration [[Samarkand]]*
-- "It is to sultans and qadis that one must speak with circumlocution, not to the Creator.
-God is great, he has nothing to do with out airs and graces.
-He made me a thinker and so I think, and I have over to Him the undiluted fruits of my thought"
-- "My God, You know that I have sought to perceive You as much as I could.
-Forgive me if my knowledge of You has been my only path towards You!"

 ---
-### Her
+### Trapped in Remembrance
-In my mind you dwell constantly.
+In my mind you dwell constantly
-In my heart I hurt continuously.
+In my heart I hurt continuously
-I wish I had never known you,
+I wish I had never known you
 But who would I be without you?

 ---